Prepare for FY1 Guide by Specialty

 Cover a ward on-call by yourself out of hours/on the weekend (cold on-call)

 This job is essentially a medical job with a diabetes theme (at FY1/FY2), there is very little Endocrinology apart from in clinics.
-Most of your patients will be medical out-lier patients (patients which have no other ward to go to).
+Most of your patients will be medical outlier patients (patients who have no other ward to go to).
 This is assuming you’re based at a DGH hospital.

 What are some common presentations they should read about?

-• Very broad, this ward is essentially a medical outlier ward.
+• This ward is often a general medical ward.
 Typically high-yield topics from medical school finals, such as Myocardial infarction/Stroke/Common cancers.

 • Read about DKA/HHS and the local protocol for managing these conditions